Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Discussion

-Furthermore, China's extensive government oversight of data access imposes compliance burdens, often forcing product teams to provide data to state authorities~\cite{li2024brussels,wang2024justifying}.
-Our study builds on this prior work by providing a comprehensive perspective on how product teams manage these constraints and trade-offs in their day-to-day design and development processes.
-Unlike Western contexts—where companies must adhere to strict privacy regulations like GDPR~\cite{li2019impact}—Chinese small and medium-sized enterprises typically rely on legal teams’ ecosystem-level checklists rather than adopting systematic privacy engineering or threat modeling practices~\cite{deng2011privacy,tahaei2022understanding}; see \S\ref{power dynamic}.
-Although Western software developers often balance privacy with usability, the widespread acceptance of state surveillance in China reduces the emphasis on comprehensive privacy threat modeling, highlighting a culturally-specific norm remaining underexplored in Western-centric research.
+Furthermore, China’s extensive government oversight of data access imposes significant compliance burdens, often compelling product teams to provide data to state authorities~\cite{li2024brussels,wang2024justifying}.
+Building on this prior work, our study offers a comprehensive perspective on how product teams navigate these constraints and trade-offs in their daily design and development practices.
+By distinguishing between essential and non-essential data, we show how Chinese product teams’ decisions produced different types of trade-offs: essential data often raised questions of minimization and proportionality, whereas non-essential data heightened tensions between added convenience and user privacy.
+We also found that Chinese small and medium-sized companies typically relied on legal teams’ ecosystem-level checklists, rather than adopting systematic privacy engineering or threat modeling practices~ \cite{deng2011privacy,tahaei2022understanding} (see \S\ref{power dynamic}).
+The widespread acceptance of state surveillance in China reduces the emphasis on comprehensive privacy threat modeling, highlighting a culturally specific norm that remains underexplored in Western-centric research.